pm4ml/cbs-core-connector-test-harness/README.md

 - `3003` for receiving requests from the Mojaloop connector
 - `3004` for receiving requests from your Core banking solution

-When developing and testing your core connector, make all requests to this base url http://localhost:4040/sdk-out-v2-1/  to initiate outbound payments through the mojaloop connector's outbound api
+When developing and testing your core connector, make all requests to this base url http://localhost:4040/sdk-out-v2-1/  after running the test harness to initiate outbound payments through the mojaloop connector's outbound api

+Refer to the [Setup](#setup) section to learn more about how to run the test harness.

 Use it as the base url for all paths detailed in the api schema for outgoing payments payee api.